lm2343635/ShapeView/README.md

 ## About the Implementation

+**This part introduces how we implement the ShapeView, skip it if you are not interested.**

+### Necessity to implement by ourselves

 It is hard to create a customized shape with shadow and transparent background for UIView.
 We have tried to and shadow into the customized shape layer directly with the following code.